archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 2. limitations on the interpretability of archaeological data for the cultural descriptions.

 The first limitation is analogous degradation of a signal due to noise or interference affecting a transmission, and the second to the encoding and decoding of that signal between sender and receiver.

+@Schiffer1972 had previously elaborated on the distinction between *systemic* and *archaeological* contexts, differentiating between the cultural and taphonomic processes that create the observable archaeological record.
+It would not be until a decade later [@Schiffer1983; @Schiffer1987] that he would formalize these as *natural* versus *cultural* transformation processes (i.e., $n$-transforms and $c$-transforms). @Justeson1973

 ## A Brief Introduction to Information Theory